yuanbing/careers/README.rst

 Portfolio Review
 ----------------
 Once submitted, we review a candidate's resume to assess experience and qualifications.
-We try to do this within one business day.
 After the review, there should be one of two outcomes:

     1. Schedule `Sell & Evaluation Screen`_
     2.  `No Match`_